 A family of development methodologies where requirements and solutions are developed iteratively and incrementally throughout the life cycle.

-An event or circumstance expected to happen during the project lifecycle based on previous experience or high level historical data.
+An event or circumstance expected to happen during the project lifecycle based on previous experience or high-level historical data.
 All project assumptions have associated risks that will need to be mitigated if the assumption proves to be incorrect.
 Assumption analysis is therefore one of the techniques used in risk identification.

 The measurable improvement resulting from an outcome perceived as an advantage by one or more stakeholders, and which contributes towards one or more organisational objectives.
-Benefits are either tangible (measureable) or intangible (not measurable).
+Benefits are either tangible (measurable) or intangible (not measurable).

 The identification, definition, planning, tracking and realisation of business benefits.

 The practice of ensuring that benefits are derived from outputs and outcomes.